bosnet/isaac-consensus-protocol/README.md

                         5001)
 ```

-After checking node state in cmd line, then run client like this.
+After checking node state in the cmd line, run the run-client.py to send a message to node '5001' as below.
-Send one message to `5001`

 ```sh
 $ run-client.py --ip "localhost" --port 5001 --message "message"
 ```

-Send five messages at a time every 4 seconds to `5001`
+Send five messages at a time every 4 seconds to node `5001`

 ```sh
 $ for i in $(seq 5)